Xlocsinjr/progProject/PROCESS.md

 - Somehow 2012 data isn't added to the json
 - World map data is (seems?) correct now, with GDP and GHG emission data from 1970 to 2012 available in json format.

+#### 16-01-2018    week2 - tuesday
+- Tried copying over the scatterplot from Data processing homework 4.
+- Scatterplot can now update with the slider but the dots all seem to be placed near the bottom of the chart.
+The chart currently shows all countries that have both GDP and GHG emission data.